Bhavish051/COMP3100Project/README.md

 # SYSTEM OVERVIEW (PAGE 2)
 //TODO

 # DESIGN (PAGE 3)
 //TODO

 # IMPLEMENTATION (PAGE 4)
 //TODO
+The way this system works is at the begining of the client and server it performs a 3 way handshake to ensure the connection is established and after that does the authentication of the user.
+Once all of this is done the client and server are ready to communicate with each other freely.
+After this the first thing this does is read the System.xml file to gather a list of servers available and all the related information about them like their number of cores, cost, how large it is.
+The client then stores all the servers with all of their attributes in an ArrayList of type server objects.
+Then the process of scheduling the jobs begins where after the client detects that the server has sent a job rather than a message or anything else it schedules it to the largest server and sends back the name of the server that is utilised.

 # REFERENCES (PAGE 5)
 //TODO